-He does not accuse the Sherpas, nor indeed the other main subjects in the article, of being ‘non-performers’ but with his considerable ‘skill’ in these matters — (and we have experienced his distasteful ways at first hand, note the virtually libellous comments in West and in The Guardian, about us, by ‘Melangell’ (JP?) — he has managed to disparage in his carefully crafted use of that phrase the authors of ‘Mountains of the Mind’, ‘The Mystery of Mallory and Irvine’ and ‘Into the Silence’: it is quite obvious what Jim Perrin has done, and shows him to be without qualm or conscience.
+He does not accuse the Sherpas, nor indeed the other main subjects in the article, of being ‘non-performers’ but with his considerable ‘skill’ in these matters — and we have experienced his distasteful ways at first hand, note his virtually libellous comments about us in West and in The Guardian, (writing as ‘Melangell’, a long-used alias) — he has managed to disparage in his carefully crafted use of that phrase the authors of ‘Mountains of the Mind’, ‘The Mystery of Mallory and Irvine’ and ‘Into the Silence’: it is quite obvious what Jim Perrin has done, and shows him to be without qualm or conscience.
 Continue reading

 In a ‘Daily Telegraph’ article by Andrew Hough, 27/12/12, there was further news of the author, R.J.
 Ellory, and his Wikipedia entries.
 As explained in an earlier posting we believe that the ‘Guardian’ country diarist for Wales, Jim Perrin, has common ground with R.J.
 Ellory: both are proved to have a propensity for ‘imaginative’ writing.
 Ref: ‘Jim Perrin Writes an Anonymous Letter.’